-The scientific committee consists of the ESPR/EBN council, the UENPS council and for the process with assistance from the secretariat. (you can check also directly on the ESPR website: http://www.espr.info/meetings/how-we-organize)
+The scientific committee consists of the ESPR/EBN council, the UENPS council and, for the process, od secretariat representatives.

-The councils of ESPR/ESN, UENPS always serve as reviewers.
+The councils of the ESPR/EBN and UENPS always serve as reviewers.
 The section secretaries expecting many abstracts may engage more people.
 Each reviewer is expected to review 50 abstracts, and each abstract must be reviewed by at least 3 reviewers.
 Reviewers must confirm that they will do the reviews in the allocated time period.

 Reviewers score their allotted abstracts (see scoring system below) without knowing the authors or institutions and without knowing the scores of others.
 Reviewers indicate if they consider the abstract to be less relevant for the topic.
 Section secretaries oversee the review process of their topics, and the chairman oversees the review of the remaining topics.

-The top-20 scoring abstracts that were submitted by young investigators for the prize, and the top-10 scoring abstracts submitted for the Bengt Roberston prize are re-scored by the scientific committee.
+The top-20 scoring abstracts that were submitted by young investigators for the prize, and the top-10 scoring abstracts submitted for the Bengt Roberston Award are re-scored by the scientific committee.

-- At the program meeting, one printed copy of each abstract is available.
-Abstract are on separate sheets of paper and grouped by topics.
-The meeting program with open abstract slots in the parallel oral sessions and parallel poster sessions is available on the web for simultaneous use during the program meeting.
+At the programme meeting, one printed copy of each abstract is available.
+Abstracts are on separate sheets of paper and grouped by topics.
+The meeting programme with open abstract slots in the parallel oral sessions and parallel poster sessions is available on the web for simultaneous use during the programme meeting.

-- The abstract for the Bengt Robertson prize is selected.
+The abstract for the Bengt Robertson Award is selected.

-- Abstract numbers in the program are cross-checked against the abstract data base to make sure that all abstracts have been delt with.
+Abstract numbers in the programme are cross-checked against the abstract database to make sure that all abstracts have been processed.